 Contrary to the cute pictures of kittens with balls of yarn, string can be dangerous.

-Cats can’t spit things out; they can only throw things up or pass them.
+Cats can’t really spit things out well; they can usually only throw things up or pass them.
 Strings or rubber bands caught in intestines can kill a cat, so always store these things out of reach.

 Many toys have strings dangling off of them, that, once ingested, can kill your cat.
 Please be very careful when picking toys.
 Always store toys with strings in a place where your cat can’t get them when you’re done playing.